 Its overall wireless performance is good enough for the office, but won't be on-par with gaming mice, which is to be expected.
 You can use this mouse via Bluetooth, with its USB receiver, or even when charging with a cable, making it quite versatile.
 It's easy to use, although some people might require a bit of time to get used to its vertical design.

-Additionally, this very large body won't be great for people with small hands as they might have trouble reaching the scroll wheel.
+Its very large body won't be great for people with small hands as they might have trouble reaching the scroll wheel.
 Also, even if it's Bluetooth-enabled, bringing it around is a bit difficult, so it's best to stay at your work desk.
 On the upside, just like most Logitech mice, it's fully compatible and customizable on macOS and Windows.

 The best ergonomic mouse for gaming that we've tested is the Corsair GLAIVE PRO.
 It's worth noting that most gaming mice aren't necessarily designed with pure ergonomics in mind, but the slanted design and swappable grip options make this the best option if you want something comfortable for long gaming sessions.
 While it isn't the best gaming mouse we've tested so far, this wired gaming mouse comes with three different side panels to help get you a comfortable fit: one with a thumb rest, and two with different grip patterns.